-After working and living in London, England and then on the island of Kauai, Forest is currently working again in his hometown of Louisville, Ky.
-Large scale public art and bronze sculpture is his primary focus.
+After working and living in London, England and then on the island of Kauai, Forest is back working from his studio in his hometown of Louisville, Ky.
+Teaching sculpture and creating large scale bronze commissions are his areas of focus.

-Mr. Boone has experience working with a wide array of mediums over the past 20 years, including bronze; copper; steel; pewter; stone; glass; grout; textiles; light projections; and 24k gold.
-Making his own molds since graduate school, he takes pleasure in casting his sculptures into the very molds he makes from his sculpted clay patterns and has a firm understanding of all phases of research & development, often working alongside prominent: engineers; laser scanning specialists; as well as other international artists and accomplished architects.
+Mr. Boone has experience working with a wide array of mediums over the past 20 years, including: bronze; copper; steel; pewter; stone; glass; grout; textiles; light projections; wax; plaster; foam; clay; lead; and 24k gold.
+Making his own molds since graduate school, he takes pleasure in casting his sculptures into the very molds he makes from his sculpted clay patterns.
+So then, he has a firm understanding of all phases of research & development, often working alongside prominent engineers and laser scanning specialists, as well as other international artists and accomplished architects.

-Designed, developed, built, and installed numerous large-scale public sculptures and site-specific installations in the US and overseas; awarded six US design patents; architectural designer and builder of new building construction-interior spaces; designer and builder of custom bronze statuary; restoration of historic fountains for municipalities; designed, fabricated, and successfully executed a cast sculpture in the world's most voluminous mold; over 25 years of intellectual property and copyright law experience; partnered with an international corporation for custom fabrication and manufacturing; inventor & national product development for a firm abroad; permanent sculpture installations outside the continental US, as well as various domestic institutions, including The Smithsonian's History of Science and Man.
+Designer, developer, and installer of numerous large-scale public sculptures and site-specific installations in the US and overseas.
+Designed and sculpted numerous custom bronze statues-large and small; designed unique architectural elements and buillt new construction-interior spaces; restoration of historic fountains for municipalities; designed, fabricated, and cast an original sculpture in the world's most voluminous mold; over 25 years of intellectual property and copyright law experience; partnered with an international corporation for custom fabrication and manufacturing; invented & developed a new product line in conjuntion with a manucaturing facility abroad; installed a permanent sculpture outside the continental US, as well as various domestic institutions, including: Central Park (in NYC); the Hirshorn Museum; Grounds for Sculpture Sculpture Park; and The Smithsonian's History of Science and Man.